sunilmankotia83/gh-300/source/docs/practice/detailed/04-practice-test.detailed.md

 **Options:**
 A. It can’t, Copilot only writes code
-B. **Use selection/file prompts in Copilot Chat to summarize purpose, dependencies, and risks**
+B. Use selection/file prompts in Copilot Chat to summarize purpose, dependencies, and risks.
 C. Only repository-aware chat in Enterprise can explain files
 D. You must upload files to a third-party site